battlecode/battlecode-hackathon/viewer/README.md

 # Viewer
 A light browser application using three.js, webpack, and typescript.

 ## Build process
 Uses webpack.
 Typescript compiles to es2015; in prod, es2015 is minified using babel-minify.

 Inspired by:
 https://github.com/blacksonic/typescript-webpack-tree-shaking

+Note: dead code elimination works poorly for three.js, see: https://github.com/mrdoob/three.js/issues/9403 So bundle sizes may be large-ish (200kb gzip).